Regulation of the contents and labelling of fertilisers sold in Victoria helps to manage the risks associated with its use in agriculture.

 Treating fertilisers with fungicides is an efficient way of protecting crops from fungal diseases.

-As with all agricultural chemicals, fungicides must be used in accordance with the product's label directions.
+As with all agricultural chemicals, fungicides must be used in line with the product's label directions.

-Businesses that apply agricultural chemicals to fertilisers need to ensure that equipment used to handle treated fertiliser (i.e. conveyors, augers, truck trailers, field bins) is thoroughly decontaminated to minimise the risk of residues being passed on to subsequent commodities (e.g. grain).
+Businesses that apply agricultural chemicals to fertilisers need to ensure that equipment used to handle treated fertiliser (conveyors, augers, truck trailers, field bins) is thoroughly decontaminated to minimise the risk of residues being passed on to subsequent commodities such as grain.

 Through the regulation of fertiliser content and labelling, Victoria contributes to national strategies such as Australian Cadmium Minimisation Strategy and the development of a national approach to fertiliser regulation.

-The Australian Cadmium Minimisation Strategy ended in 2006 however their website includes useful publications on managing cadmium levels in livestock and crops.
+The Australian Cadmium Minimisation Strategy ended in 2006 but their website includes useful publications on managing cadmium levels in livestock and crops.